 - Hunting camp dues

-In our house, this category always seems to be the last to get funded.
-We never set aside an amount to spend on girl scout cookies or the peewee football team selling pizza.
+This category always seems to be the last to get funded in our house.
+We never set aside an amount to spend on girl scout cookies or the Peewee football team selling pizza.

 - Birthdays